bole188/Processor_emulator/README.md

   - Correct updating of registers and memory.
   - Edge cases such as overflow, branching, and error handling.

+### Cache Management and Memory Paging Files

+The processor emulator repository includes several files dedicated to simulating cache behavior and managing virtual memory.
+Below is an overview of these key files:

+#### `cache.py`

+This file defines the foundational `Cache` class which is used to simulate cache memory operations.
+It includes functionalities such as:

+- **Cache Initialization:**
+  Setting up cache parameters such as the cache size, block size, and (if applicable) the associativity.

+- **Cache Operations:**
+  Methods for reading and writing data to the cache, handling data placement, and managing replacement policies.

+- **Hit/Miss Tracking:**
+  Basic logic to track cache hits and misses during memory accesses, which is crucial for evaluating cache performance.

+The `Cache` class is designed as a base class that can be extended to implement more specialized caching strategies.

+#### `multiLevelCache.py`

+This file implements a multi-level cache system to simulate the behavior of modern processors that use a hierarchical cache architecture.
+Key features include:

+- **Multiple Cache Levels:**
+  Simulation of more than one cache level (e.g., L1 and L2) to mimic realistic memory hierarchies.
+The design typically allows for a faster, smaller cache at level 1 and a larger, slightly slower cache at level 2.

+- **Latency and Access Differentiation:**
+  Modeling the differences in access times between the various cache levels.
+This helps in analyzing how the hierarchical design can impact overall system performance.

+- **Inter-cache Communication:**
+  Logic to handle cache misses in a higher-level cache by checking lower-level caches, thereby improving data retrieval efficiency.

+This file builds upon the basic caching operations provided by `cache.py` and extends them to support a multi-level structure.

+#### `PageTableEntry.py`

+This file defines the `PageTableEntry` class, which is essential for simulating virtual memory management using a paging mechanism.
+The class typically provides:

+- **Virtual-to-Physical Mapping:**
+  Attributes that store the virtual page number and its corresponding physical frame number.
+This mapping is crucial for translating virtual addresses to physical memory addresses.

+- **Validity and Status Flags:**
+  A valid bit to indicate whether the page is currently in physical memory, as well as potential additional flags (e.g., dirty bit, access permissions) that help manage and optimize memory usage.

+- **Memory Management Support:**
+  The structure supports advanced memory management features such as page replacement strategies and permission checks, which are integral parts of an operating system’s virtual memory system.

+This class allows the emulator to model the behavior of an operating system’s memory management unit (MMU), making it possible to simulate paging and other related memory operations.

 ## Features

 - **Instruction Simulation**